Rob's plants

 For most of the year, the leaves and branching structure provide the best clues to tell the different species apart.
 The flowers are, at least superficially, more similar, as are the seedpods.
 So let's start with the leafy material.
 The three species growing in our garden are shown in three pictures below.

 A. illustris has grassy-green leaves resembling those of willows or some milkweeds.
 The stems are somewhat lax, and the plants maintain a graceful appearance throughout the growing season.
 Although they are a bit late to appear in spring, they quickly make up for it through fast growth in late spring.
 A. tabernaemontana also has lanceolate leaves, but not quite so long and floppy as A. illustris, and a darker shade of green; the overall plant has a more upright, bushy habit.
 Stems are tinged with red.
 A. hubrichtii is quite different from the first two, with threadlike leaves arranged bottle-brush-style around upright stems.
-The habit is very upright on young plants like this one (with just a single upright stem), and gets more relaxed as the plants mature and become multi-stemmed.
+The habit is very upright on young plants with just a single stem, and gets more relaxed as the plants mature and become multi-stemmed.

 Flowers and seedpods